Multilevel Emulation for Stochastic Computer Models with Application to Large Offshore Wind farms: Introduction

 The remainder of the article is structured as follows.
-Section $2$ outlines emulation via heteroscedastic Gaussian processes.
-In Section $3$ we motivate and propose stochastic multilevel emulation, which is a key contribution of this article.
-Section $4$ describes a short simulation study.
-We return to the Athena model in Section $5$ where a stochastic multilevel emulator is produced and validated.
-Probabilistic sensitivity analysis using our proposed emulation method is performed in Section $6$.
-Section $7$ contains concluding remarks.
+Section~\ref{sec:athena} provides some relevant background information on the Athena simulator and Section~\ref{sec:hetgp} provides a brief overview of emulation via heteroscedastic Gaussian processes.
+In Section~\ref{sec:SML} we present mathematical details of stochastic multilevel emulation, which is a key contribution of this article.
+Section~\ref{sec:SML-athena} constructs and compares emulators for Athena.
+Probabilistic sensitivity analysis is performed in Section~\ref{sec:PSA} and Section~\ref{sec:conc} contains concluding remarks.